dataunitylab/schema-guru/README.md

 ### Apache Spark

-Since version 0.4.0 Schema Guru shipping with Spark job for deriving JSON Schemas.
+Since version 0.4.0 Schema Guru ships with a Spark job for deriving JSON Schemas.
 To help users getting started with Schema Guru on Amazon Elastic MapReduce we provide [pyinvoke] [pyinvoke] ``tasks.py``.

-Recommended way to start is install all requirements and assembly fatjar as described in [Developer Quickstart](#developer-quickstart).
+The recommended way to start is install all requirements and assemble a fat JAR as described in the [developer quickstart](#developer-quickstart).

 Before run you need:

 * An AWS CLI profile, e.g. *my-profile*
-* A EC2 keypair, e.g. *my-ec2-keypair*
+* A EC2 key pair, e.g. *my-ec2-keypair*
 * At least one Amazon S3 bucket, e.g. *my-bucket*

 To provision the cluster and start the job you need to use `run_emr` task: